ashdevcore/interview-assignment/README.md

 Please submit your codebase to GitHub (include commit history and comment) and send back to us.

 **Bonus**: A live demo deployment on cloud platform.
-E.g. AWS, Azure, GCP, Alibaba Cloud or Heroku.
+E.g. AWS, Alibaba Cloud, GCP, Azure.

 ## User Stories for Kanban Board Web Application